nhsuk/betahealth/content/conditions/hernia/surgery-guide/seeing-a-surgeon/main-content.md

 The surgeon will talk you through the treatments that could help you, and you can decide the best treatment together.
 You might decide it’s not surgery.

-## Questions you might want to ask:
+## Questions you might want to ask

 * What are the different types of treatment, including non-surgical options?
 * What will happen if I don’t have surgery?